nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-create-a-service.md

     }
     ```
     It can also be retrieved from other Java classes in the code, outside the component implementation.
-1. Yet another alternative is possible if this configuration property needs to be changed easily depending on the
-    infrastucture, from `nuxeo.conf` properties or [Configuration Templates]({{page page='configuration-templates'}}):
+1. Yet another alternative is possible if this configuration property needs to be changed easily depending on the infrastructure, from `nuxeo.conf` properties or [Configuration Templates]({{page page='configuration-templates'}}):
     ```
     import org.nuxeo.runtime.services.config.ConfigurationService;